cosmos/gaia/docs/modules/globalfee/README.md

 For  [global fees](https://github.com/cosmos/gaia/blob/82c4353ab1b04cf656a8c95d226c30c7845f157b/x/globalfee/types/params.go#L54-L99) to be valid:
 - fees have to be alphabetically sorted by denomination (denom)
-- fees have to have non-negative amount, with a valid and unique denom (i.e no duplicates).
+- fees must to have non-negative amount, with a valid and unique denom (i.e no duplicate denoms are allowed).

 Global fees allow denoms with zero coins or value.